My Favorite DIY Non-Toxic Stain Remover That Works!

 I am one of the messiest people in the world.
 I can’t even blame my stained clothes on my children.
 It’s all me!
 I tried dish soap and stain remover sprays- the works.
 Dish soap was the best, but not perfect on tough stains.
-However, I could stop tossing out stained clothing once I found a non-toxic stain remover.
+Fortunately, once I found a non-toxic stain remover, I could stop tossing out stained clothing!
 As a mom of six, stubborn stains are inevitable at this point, and I was so sick of trying to salvage clothing only to toss it out when the stain wouldn’t lift.

 Luckily, with a few natural ingredients, this non-toxic stain remover recipe came together and worked every single time!
 Blueberry smash?
 Gone.
 Hot cocoa dribble, grass stains, ketchup, mud, coffee stains, blood stains?
 All lifted beautifully, leaving behind freshly cleaned clothes right out of the washing machine.
 Even the toughest stains came out.